Pros and Cons of 529 Plans: Is a 529 Right for Your Education Savings?

 Ownership rules

 The 529 plan account owner, not the beneficiary, has legal control of the money in the account.
 The account owner can easily change the beneficiary at any time, or worse, they can take a non-qualified distribution and liquidate the plan.
-This might become an issue in case of divorce, or if a parent depends on a grandparent or other relative’s 529 plan to pay for their child’s education.
+This might become an issue in case of divorce or if a parent depends on a grandparent or other relative’s 529 plan to pay for their child’s education.

 Is a 529 plan right for you?

 529 plans can only be used to fund education expenses.
 Otherwise, you’ll face penalties.
-On the other hand, 529 plans have high contribution limits, offer significant tax benefits, and have a limited impact on financial aid.
+On the other hand, 529 plans have high contribution limits, offer significant tax savings, and have a limited impact on financial aid.